One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty

 \subsection{Outline of the paper}

 In this paper, we are going to analyze the dependence of the optimization error on the number of data points as well as on the weight on the penalization.
+More precisely, in Section 5, we connect a constrained risk minimization problem (cRM) and the penalized risk minimization (pRM) problem using a quadratic penalty approach.
+Finally, the pRM is compared to a penalized empirical risk minimization problem (pERM).
 Furthermore, we propose a stochastic gradient descent method in order to implement the resulting empirical risk minimization problem efficiently.
 In this article, we make the following contributions: \begin{itemize} \item We formulate a penalized empirical risk minimization problem and provide a consistency result in terms of large data limit as well as increasing penalty parameters.
-To be more precise, we can split the error in an error term decreasing with number of data points but also depending on the penalty parameter as well in an error term decreasing in the strength of penalization independently of the number of data points.
-Finally, if we increase the penalty parameter for increasing number of data points we are able to derive a rate of convergence for the mean squared error. \item We formulate a stochastic gradient descent method in order to solve the penalized risk minimization problem where we allow an adaptive increase of the penalty parameter avoiding numerical instabilities due to high variance.
+To be more precise, we can split the error~into~an error term decreasing with~the~number of data points but depending on the penalty parameter~and~an error term decreasing~with~the strength of~the~penalization independently of the number of data points.
+Finally, if we increase the penalty parameter for~an~increasing number of data points, we are able to derive a rate of convergence for the mean squared error.~The assumptions we shall make for our consistency analysis can be verified for linear surrogate models. \item We formulate a stochastic gradient descent method in order to solve the penalized risk minimization problem, where we allow an adaptive increase of the penalty parameter avoiding numerical instabilities due to high variance.
 Under suitable assumptions we prove convergence of the proposed stochastic gradient descent method.
-These assumptions can be verified for linear surrogate models. \item We test our proposed approach numerically, where we apply a linear as well as a nonlinear surrogate model.
+These assumptions can be verified for linear surrogate models.~Furthermore, we provide an extension to a non-convex setting, where we prove convergence of the gradients under smoothness assumption. \item We test our proposed approach numerically, where we apply a linear as well as a nonlinear surrogate model.
 The linear surrogate model is based on a polynomial expansion, while the nonlinear surrogate model is described as a neural network. \end{itemize}